30 The Aging Process Explained

 Infants and young children in the US drink sufficient amounts of milk.
 However, during teenage years—when bone mineralization accelerates—milk and dairy consumption tends to fall short.
 As a result, many teens do not get enough calcium to reach their genetically maximal peak bone mass.
 Another contributor to this issue is that today’s more sedentary lifestyle will not allow for optimal peak bone mass.

-Menopause: During menopause the cessation of estrogen production stimulates osteoclast activity.
-Consequently, women will go through a phase of accelerated bone mass loss at and a few years after menopause.
+Menopause: During menopause the cessation of estrogen production stimulates osteoclast—bone dissolving—activity.
+Consequently, women will go through a phase of accelerated bone mass loss for a few years after menopause.
+Then bone loss slows down again (see graph on the ride side of the infographic above).
 This short period of rapid bone mineral loss partially explains the higher risk for osteoporosis in women compared to men.

-Interestingly, underweight young women and women with eating disorders will experience a decline of estrogen blood levels due to declining leptin levels.
+Underweight young women and women with eating disorders will experience a decline of estrogen blood levels due to declining leptin levels.
 These women also show signs of accelerated bone loss similar to menopausal women independent of age.
 Once those underweight women gain weight, estrogen production resumes and bone mineralization normalizes.
 The bone loss or reduced bone mineralization cannot be reversed though and will increase the risk of developing osteoporosis later in life.
+Lastly, inadequate calcium and vitamin D intake during pregnancy will also lead to accelerated bone loss that cannot be reversed after pregnancy.

 Ideally, Osteopenia Will Happen in High Age but Osteoporosis Never Will